Gaz1676/twitter-android-app/README.md

 _Their email is then displayed on the “Contact” button (Contact: homer@simpson.com)_
 ***
 #### Email Access
-_• Pressing “Send Tweet via Email” displays email application, which will contain email and tweet text_
+_Pressing “Send Tweet via Email” displays email application, which will contain email and tweet text_
 ***
 #### Settings Support
 _“Settings” menu option brings up the settings screen_